 Sexual desire is complex and not very well understood scientifically.
 However, many desire issues can be explained by mood disorders, relationship problems or other significant stressors.
 If these psychological factors are present, they should be addressed.
 Assessing for physiological issues, such as medication side effects or medical conditions is also important.
 Hormone fluctuations, particularly low testosterone, have been linked with low desire in men and can be treated.

-Physiological factors that can cause low desire in men include:
+Physiological factors that can cause low desire include: